Ready to Grow Your Advisory Business? Try These Actionable Ideas

 Be sure to set both realistic and stretch goals.
-If you aren’t pushing yourself, you’ll never know what you’re truly capable of.
+If you aren’t pushing yourself, you’ll never know your full potential.

 You’re busy.
-Which is why it’s important to keep track of the activities that get you in front of clients and prospects on a regular basis.
-At Commonwealth, we recommend that our advisors use the 20-point system.
+Which is why it’s important to keep track of the activities that regularly get you in front of clients and prospects.
+Otherwise, the day could go by and you won’t have done any business development activity.
+At Commonwealth, we recommend our advisors use the 20-point system.

 Using this spreadsheet, you assign a point value to each activity and then keep track of when and where you get your points.
 If an activity is simple, such as asking for an introduction, perhaps that’s worth 1 point.
 A time-consuming client event, on the other hand, could be worth 5 points.
 You decide the point values, but the goal is to get at least 20 points a week.
 If you want to grow your advisory business more quickly, try for 30.

 3) Develop Your Brand